pjshvision/Mighty-Masks-2020/README.md

 I'd to thank my mentor Jonathan Munz who gave me some excellent tips.
-Also my friend Goutham Madhava who gave me some pointers on server capabilities and image resizing.
+Also my friend Goutham Madhava who gave me some pointers on server capabilities and image resizing which was an Achilles Heel of mine.